 9. We recommend that theater majors not join fraternities or sororities due to conflicts they create with production schedules and artistic growth.
 Should you choose to pledge a ‘greek’ organization, please be aware that you may not participate in a production during the semester in which you pledge.
 Once you are a full member of a sorority or fraternity, you may participate in a production, but we expect that all the needs of the production will take priority over ‘greek’ interests.

-10. Backing out of roles after accepting or failing to meet the rehearsal standards outlined in the production contract will negatively impact your future audition/production prospects unless there are extenuating circumstances that warrant special consideration.
+10. Backing out of roles after accepting them or failing to meet the rehearsal standards outlined in the production contract will negatively impact your future audition/production prospects unless there are extenuating circumstances that warrant special consideration.

 There are three overarching components to your successful study of theater at UVa-Wise: Major Coursework, Outstanding participation in departmental Productions, and Artistic self-study and exploration.
 Much of those first two components are laid out for you, but self-study and exploration are largely up to each individual student to define and pursue.
 Without that final component, however, you will not reach your full potential within our program and likely with your work after you have completed college.
 Faculty are happy to advise you on your path toward individual self-study and exploration.
 Such study and exploration entails reading above and beyond course assignments, seeing plays whenever possible, and exploiting the rehearsal and production process to learn as much as you can and explore your own artistic development for yourself!
 More information on your artistic development through self-study can be found here.